md861/FemSolver/README.md

 * Direct import 2D meshes generated in [Gmsh](https://gmsh.info/) - an open source mesh generator.
 * Dynamic allocation of all variables and arrays, depending on the imported mesh and order of FEM polynomials.
 * Plot the mesh and numerical solutions in [Paraview](https://www.paraview.org/) - an open source alternative to Tecplot.
-* Apply Neuman, Dirichlet and Robin boundary conditions on edges marked respectively in Gmsh.
+* Apply Neumann, Dirichlet and Robin boundary conditions on edges marked respectively in Gmsh.
+Automated calculation of edge normals for using Neumann boundaries.
 * LAPACK libraries for matrix solutions.

 ## Output files